JLueckemeyer/JLueckemeyer/README.md

 Hello there,
 my name is Johannes and I´am an engineer for building services.
 Therefore I have a deep interest into anything related to building automisation and thermodynamics process simulation.
+A Further interest of mine is the use of energy monitoring.